-- Lack of STI screening provided by public and private clinics due to changes in healthcare clinic hours or closures during stay-at-home order. - · Limited testing supplies and reagents. - Stay-at-home order to reduce spread of COVID-19, may have also decreased sexual behaviors.
+- Decrease in STI screening availability thru public and private clinics during the height of the COVID-19 pandemic - Limited testing supplies and reagents. - Stay-at-home order to reduce spread of COVID-19, may have also decreased sexual behaviors.

-Delayed Treatment for Chlamydia
+Delayed Treatment for Chlamydia (2020)